top of page

 Bantam Brahmas

 I have had a few bantam Brahmas in my flock for years.
-After Covid, my bantam flock has increased considerably and I have started exhibiting.
-Particularly my darks and this year will be starting showing my lights.
+After Covid, my bantam flock has increased considerably and I have started exhibiting them.
+Particularly my darks.

 Left is my first really good bantam dark cock from Canadian breeder/judge John Beamer.